 This option requires a library built with SSL support.
-Use -V/--version to see if your curl supports NTLM.
+Use -V, --version to see if your curl supports NTLM.

-If this option is used several times, the following occurrences make no difference.
+If this option is used several times, only the first one is used.

--o/--output <file>
+-o, --output <file>

 Write output to <file> instead of stdout.
 If you are using {} or [] to fetch multiple documents, you can use '#' followed by a number in the <file> specifier.
 That variable will be replaced with the current string for the URL being fetched.
 Like in: